Subjective Reality and Denial

 Cloudy Judgement Leads to Relativism

 Opinions can be based on what you think about certain issues from what you read, hear about, or what you saw others do, regardless of whether that experience was/is right and factual or not.
 For example, if your mother smoked and you never saw or heard about the negative consequences of smoking, you would grow up with an opinion of, instead of a truthful account of, the risk of smoking.
 Cigarettes have health warnings written on every package, but these are ignored because the mother's opinion is that the satisfaction from smoking outweighs any potential health risks, and so she continues smoking.
 This is an example of decision-making based on opinion and emotion.
-Smoking may or may not have been an intentional decision at the time she chose to do it but her behavior carries with it not only the risk of illness, but she has made a generational impact.
+Smoking may or may not have been an intentional decision at the time she chose to do it but her sbehavior carries with it not only the risk of illness, but she has made a generational impact.
 Opinions can be harmful when not checked.
-To participate productively in society, each person must learn how to merge self-interest with societal interest, and avoid realitivism.
+To participate productively in society, each person must learn how to merge self-interest with societal interest, and avoid relativism.

 -